United States Commission on International Religious Freedom: India

-USCIRF has placed India on CPC and watch list in 2001, 2002, 2003, 2004, 2009, and 2010.
-Their report has drawn criticism from the Indian press.
-The Pioneer, in an editorial termed it as "fiction", "biased", and "Surpassing Goebbels".
+USCIRF has repeatedly designated India as a country of particular concern or on the Special Watch List.
+These reports have drawn criticism from the Indian press.
+The Pioneer, in an editorial, termed it as "fiction", "biased", and "Surpassing Goebbels".
 It criticized USCIRF for projecting the massacre of 58 Hindu passengers as an accident.
 It also accused USCIRF of indirectly justifying murder of Swami Lakshamananda, a Hindu cleric and social activist.

 Christian leaders in Odisha defended India: Archbishop Raphael Cheenath stated that India remained of a secular character, the president of the Odisha Minority Forum that, despite a small hate campaign against minorities, the majority of society had been "cordial and supportive", and the Orissa Secular Front that, despite the 2002 and 2008 riots, India had a strong secular foundation.

 In the 2019 USCIRF report, the chairman Tenzin Dorjee disagreed with the commission's designation of India as a CPC citing having lived in India for 30 years as a religious refugee stating that "India is an open society with a robust democratic and judiciary system.
 India is a great civilization, and since ancient times she has been a country of multifaith, multilingual, and multicultural diversity."

-Several Indian-American Muslim, Sikh and Christian groups applauded the USCIRF for its 2021 report wherein it has recommended India be designated as a "country of particular concern (CPC)" for the alleged deterioration of religious freedom in the country.
+Several Muslim groups applauded the USCIRF for its 2021 report wherein it has recommended India be designated as a "country of particular concern (CPC)" for the alleged deterioration of religious freedom in the country.